anabellechan/messageQueueSystem-with-ApacheKafka-SpringBootReactive/README.md

 Kafka CLuster
 A Kafka cluster is a group of one or more Kafka brokers (servers) working together to manage the storage and exchange of data in the form of messages.
 Kafka is designed to operate as a distributed system, and a cluster allows it to scale horizontally, provide fault tolerance, and handle large volumes of data across multiple nodes.
 Kafka topics

-Kafka Broker\n
+Kafka Broker
 Kafka brokers form the core of the Kafka cluster, storing and managing the streams of records.
 Kafka topics

 Kafka Producer
 Producers are applications or systems that publish messages to Kafka topics.
 Producers determine which partition within a topic a message should be sent to.
 Kafka topics

 Kafka Consumer
 Consumers are applications or systems that subscribe to Kafka topics and process the messages.
 Consumers can be part of a consumer group, allowing them to parallelize the processing of messages.
 Kafka topics

 Kafka Topics
 A Kafka topic is a category or feed name to which records (messages) are published.
 Topics help organize and categorize messages.
 Kafka topics
 Partitions
 Topics are divided into partitions, allowing for parallel processing and scalability.
 Each partition is assigned to a specific broker.
 Kafka topics
 Offsets
 Offsets represent the position of a message within a partition.
 Consumers use offsets to track their progress and resume processing from the last committed offset.
 Kafka topics
 Consumer Groups
 Consumer groups allow for parallel and scalable message processing.
 Consumers within a group coordinate to consume messages from one or more partitions.
 Kafka topics
 Serialization
 Serialization is the process of converting data to a format suitable for transmission.
 Kafka allows custom serializers for key and value objects.

 Demo Application
 Kafka topics

 To showcase the functionality of the application, I have developed two distinct projects:

 Producer Project: The producer project leverages the Spring Boot Reactive framework to extract a data stream from Wikimedia Recent Changes.
 This project is designed to efficiently read the streaming data and subsequently transmit the messages to a Kafka broker.

 Consumer Project: The consumer project complements the aforementioned producer by retrieving messages from the Kafka topic.
 The retrieved messages are then persisted into a DynamoDB database.
 This dual-project configuration not only demonstrates the integration of Spring Boot Reactive with Kafka for real-time data processing but also showcases the seamless storage of this data in a DynamoDB database, emphasizing end-to-end functionality within the application.